awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-pvdriver.md

-# Walkthrough: Automatically Update PV Drivers on EC2 Windows Instances \(Console\)<a name="sysman-state-pvdriver"></a>
+# Walkthrough: Automatically update PV drivers on EC2 Windows instances \(console\)<a name="sysman-state-pvdriver"></a>

 Amazon Windows AMIs contain a set of drivers to permit access to virtualized hardware\.
 These drivers are used by Amazon EC2 to map instance store and Amazon EBS volumes to their devices\.
 We recommend that you install the latest drivers to improve stability and performance of your EC2 Windows instances\.
 For more information about PV drivers, see [AWS PV Drivers](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/xen-drivers-overview.html#xen-driver-awspv)\.

 The following walkthrough shows you how to configure a State Manager association to automatically download and install new AWS PV drivers when the drivers become available\.

 **Before You Begin**
 Before you complete the following procedure, verify that you have at least one EC2 Windows instance running that is configured for Systems Manager\.
-For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.
+For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

 **To create a State Manager association that automatically updates PV drivers**